titustesche/synthia-framework/README.md

 > Data source initialized <br/>
 > App listening on 3000

-If this is the case, you can open `index.html` in a browser of your choice (tested with Firefox) and start chatting.
+If this is the case, you can either use my frontend or write your own.
+If you decide to write your own frontend, consider reading the Documentation for better understanding of the API.
-Note that both the backend Server and ollama have to be running in order to actually chat with the AI.
+Note that  ollama has to be running in order to chat with the AI.
-Note that the frontend will try to send everything typed between { } to the backend.
-This will be fixed in a future update when I finally decide to rework the entire command detection system to finally take Database calls into account.

 ### 2.2 Setting up mariadb
 To use this Application, you need to have mariadb installed and set up a user account for the backend to use.